firavoyage/blogging/river.md

 > - How to add markup and styles
 > - How to display data
 > - How to render conditions and lists
-> - How to respond to events and upd
+> - How to respond to events and update the screen
->   ate the screen
 > - How to share data between components

 这不强吗?